LeoPlatform/rstreams/content/rstreams-bus/_index.en.md

 weight: 5
 ---

-RStreams Flow is an opinionated framework that makes choices on how to build, test, deploy, monitor and maintain RStreams microservices.
-Engineers don’t care about RStreams.
-They care about creating reactive microservices that leverage AWS services at scale.
-RStreams Flow helps engineers just do their work.
+The RStreams Bus is a light-weight framework that uses AWS Kinesis, S3, Lambda and Dynamo DB to create an event-streaming and general purpose messaging platform.